MikaylaMiklos/MART341-WebDesign/WebDesignHomework/Assignment13/readme.md

 **Media Queries** – Use CSS media queries to make design adjustments at specific screen widths for optimal user experience on all devices.

+I think I understand media queries, you use them when you want a specific element to appear a certain way at different screen widths.
+I didnt really have a use for them in this project, but I tried to use one to change te paragraph to a darker color on small screens.

 **Navigation Menu** – Include a clear, user-friendly navigation menu to allow visitors to easily access each page of the site.